rfo909/CFT/README.md

 Then follows a processing loop, where we iterate over all the JavaFiles, with 'f' being the loop variable.
 We pass each file as parameter to the Grep object function .file().
+The member functions of all objects are written in Java, and so executes at full speed.

 This produces a list of lines, which we also iterate over, and for each produce output by calling report() to generate nice formatted output.

-If we wanted the output to display the path of the files, we'd just type line.file.path instead of line.file.name inside the call to report().
+If we wanted the output to display the path of the files, we'd just write "line.file.path" instead of "line.file.name" inside the call to report().

 When the code works it's time to save the script.